woocommerce/woocommerce-blocks/packages/checkout/blocks-registry/README.md

 In the above example, the inner block would be inserted automatically, and would not be movable or removable by the merchant.

-### Registering a Block Component

-After registering your block, you need to define which component will replace your block on the frontend of the store.
-To do this, use the `registerCheckoutBlock` function from the checkout blocks registry.

-## `registerCheckoutBlock( options )`

-This function registers a block and it's corresponding component with WooCommerce.
-The register function expects a JavaScript object with options specific to the block you are registering.

 ### Passing attributes to your frontend block
+For your block to dynamically render on the frontend, and for you to access your attributes, you need to pass them in the frontend.

+- To render the block on the frontend, you need a `data-block-name` attribute on the HTML with your block name `namespace/block-name`.
-In order to access your attributes on your frontend component, you need to append them to your saved html.
+- To access your attributes on frontend, you need to save them as `data-*` attributes on the HTML.

 Blocks whose namespace is `woocommerce` or `woocommerce-checkout` will have this applied to them automatically, but you can also add this behaviour to your own namespace or individual blocks.